 EXAG 6620.
 EXTENSION EVALUATION.
-Three credit hours.
-Three hours of lecture per week.

 A study of the principles involved in Extension evaluation, and of adequate methods and processes for measuring and evaluating Extension work according to the results obtained.
 Questionnaire construction, sampling, interviewing, and analysis and interpretation of data will be discussed.